vitormarkis/buzzvels-todo/technical-decisions.md

 Simple as that.

 Additionally, I've defined all the mutations and queries within a provider.
-This way I can supply to all the elements tree with these variables, ensuring easy access from popovers, modals and dialogs.
+This way I can supply to all the elements tree, these variables, ensuring easy access from popovers, modals and dialogs.

 I've defined the mutations getters with some default options, but the developer can add some extra properties or callbacks, just like this example.